SaiJuttukonda/CognitiveClassAILabs/README.md

 # CognitiveClassAILabs
-Collection of labs completed to gain a Python for Data Science Certification through CognitiveClass.ai
+Collection of projects completed in collaboration with IBM's Big Data University to gain and prove an understanding of various Data Science tools used in today's market.